Close

 Luna Gaia // NASA Ames Center Directors Colloqium 2006

-LUNA GAIA "The Green side of the Moon...
-Scientists design a self-sustaining lunar habitat that would make Al Gore proud." - Popular Science
+"LUNA GAIA: a self-sustaining lunar habitat that would make Al Gore proud."
+Popular Science

-Luna Gaia a closed loop habitat for the Moon
+Luna Gaia: a closed loop habitat for the Moon

 Luna Gaia posits a pathway to new technologies, philosophies, systems applications and infrastructure aimed at achieving a closed loop habitat model for human settlement on the moon.
 The framework supports an ideal profile for an optimum of 11 human crewmembers on the lunar surface for a period of 18-36 months.
 The report recommends the overall systems architecture, the engineering processes, as well as the research, development and orchestration of separately phased precursor missions by the year 2030.
 The Luna Gaia design solution focuses on optimizing the synergy between all regenerative processes of a network of closed loop life support systems.
 It also details the ethical and philosophical considerations of a lunar settlement and the wider implications for international law, policy and future interplanetary governance.
 Advancement of earth-based application of these processes are highlighted and strategies for effective information transfer and handling through education, media communication, outreach and advancement of futures research.
 Download report here...